HanumanthDB/MCP-Projects/swagger-mcp-server/README.md

 # Swagger MCP Server

 ## Overview

-A generic Model Context Protocol (MCP) server built with Spring Boot that dynamically converts any Swagger/OpenAPI (v2 or v3, JSON or YAML) API into MCP-exposed tools.
-Every discovered API endpoint is exposed as a tool, enabling secure and unified access via the MCP interface, compatible with Cline and similar clients.
-The server provides both RESTful and Server-Sent Events (SSE) transport at `/tools`, `/tools/{toolId}/invoke`, and `/mcp`.
+This project is a generic Model Context Protocol (MCP) server built with Spring Boot and Spring WebFlux.
+It dynamically converts any Swagger/OpenAPI (v2 or v3, JSON or YAML) API into MCP-exposed tools.
+Each discovered API endpoint is exposed as a tool, enabling secure and unified access via the MCP interface, compatible with Cline and similar clients.
+The server provides both RESTful and Server-Sent Events (SSE) transport at `/tools`, `/tools/{toolId}/invoke`, and `/sse`.

 ---

 ## Features